andrewtdiz/Weave/docs/tutorials/networking/profileplayervalue.md

 playerGems:get() 				--> 100
 ```

-When the player joins the experience their value is loaded automatically from `ProfileService`
+When the player joins the experience their value is loaded automatically from `ProfileStore`

 ## Recommended Usage